amplab/docker-scripts/README.md

 	lxcbr0
 enabled.
 For running Docker on Mac and Windows see [the docs](http://docs.docker.io).

-## Building
+## Testing

 First clone the repository:

 	$ git clone https://github.com/amplab/docker.git

-All Spark and Shark images can be built in the correct order by

-	$ ./docker/build/build_all.sh

-The script builds the images in an order that satisfies the chain of
-dependencies:

-apache-hadoop-hdfs-precise -> spark-base -> spark-{master, worker, shell}

-apache-hadoop-hdfs-precise -> spark-base -> shark-base -> shark-{master, worker, shell}

-You can always (re-)build single images by cd-ing into the image directory and doing

-	$ . build

-## Testing

-The deploy script takes the following options.
+This repository contains deploy scripts and the sources for the Docker image files, which can be easily modified.
+The main deploy script takes the following options.

 <pre>
-$ sudo ./deploy.sh
+$ sudo ./deploy/deploy.sh
 usage: ./deploy.sh -i &lt;image&gt; [-w &lt;&#35;workers&gt;] [-v &lt;data_directory&gt;] [-c]

   image:    spark or shark image from:
-                 spark:0.7.3  spark:0.8.0
-                 shark:0.7.0
+                 amplab/spark:0.7.3  amplab/spark:0.8.0
+                 amplab/shark:0.7.0  amplab/shark:0.8.0
 </pre>

 The script either starts a standalone Spark cluster or a standalone Spark/Shark cluster for a given number of worker nodes.
+Note that on the first call it may take a while for Docker to download the various image images from the repository,

 In addition to Spark (and Shark) the cluster also runs a Hadoop HDFS filesystem.
 When the deploy script is run it generates one container for the master node, one container for each worker node and one extra container running a Dnsmasq DNS forwarder.
 The latter one can also be used to resolve node names on the host, for example to access the worker logs via the Spark web UI.
 Each node also runs a sshd which is pre-configured with the given ssh RSA keys.

 Optionally one can set the number of workers (default: 2) and a data directory which is a local path on the host that can be mounted on the master and